Connect with a board-certified North Carolina physician from home. Fast, legal, and 100% HIPAA-secure. Qualifying patients approved since 2023.

 To get a medical marijuana card in North Carolina, you must: (1) have a qualifying medical condition, (2) be evaluated by a licensed North Carolina physician via telehealth or in person, (3) receive a physician certification, and (4) apply for your state card through the NC Compassionate Care Act.
 Processing takes approximately TBD.

-Join thousands of North Carolina patients who have obtained their MMJ card online.
+Join thousands of North Carolina patients who have obtained their medical marijuana card online.
 Fast, legal, and doctor-approved.

 ▶ Start My Application Now